- The Demand-Driven Institute has created the DDMRP concept, which began with a perversion of Orlicky’s 3rd edition MRP Book.

 Illogical Supply Chain Management Trends

 Observing the illogical nature of many supply chain management trends was noticed and written about decades ago by George Plossl.
-George Plossl was very focused on practical and often mathematical approaches managing the supply chain, and therefore many of the trends in a supply chain, most of which have failed to pay dividends must have struck him is strange as they strike me.
+George Plossl was very focused on practical and often mathematical approaches managing the supply chain.
+Therefore many of the trends in a supply chain, most of which have failed to pay dividends, must have struck him is strange as they strike me.

 “Probably the greatest misconception is that the job of effective planning and control is primarily technical.
 The literature of the technical societies and the words of a few consultants have led many managers to believe that all they need for control are the right techniques in a system.
 Overselling sound and necessary techniques like MRP has certainly been a great disservice to hard-pressed managers.
 Interest in new techniques flares up like fads in clothing and sports.
 Too many managers seem to believe that they can buy their way out of trouble quickly by adopting the Japanese “Kanban” technique or the Israeli super mathematical “Optimal Production Technology.”
 Over-simplified solutions to complex problems, like jogging for better health and fad diets, continue to beguile many people unwilling to adopt the necessary changes in life-style so needed for achieving their real goals.
 Sound planning, effective execution of the plan and adequate control requires more than techniques and computer programs however elegant and expensive these may be.” – George Plossl

-In this quote, George Plossl does a good job of explaining the penchant for trends that he saw in his consulting work.
+In this quote, George Plossl does an excellent job of explaining the penchant for trends that he saw in his consulting work.

 Advice on Enjoying the MRP Quiz